 Why You Are Never Too Young for Medical Aid

-Young people that enter their first jobs are normally excited and one of the first things they think about is how they are going to enjoy their new found economic freedom.
+Young people that enter their first jobs are normally excited.
+And all they think about is how they are going to enjoy their new found economic freedom.
 Unfortunately, vital decisions such as investing in pension plans, savings systems and, most importantly, medical aid is often at the bottom of the list.
 That is, if these matters are even on the list!
 Generally, people in their twenties think they are too young for medical aid.

 According to Andrew Edwards, Liberty Medical Scheme’s Executive Principal Officer, the very best plan is to join a medical scheme when it is most unlikely that it will be needed.
-This may sound illogical, but building up a history with the medical scheme will be to immense benefit to the member when it becomes necessary to claim.
+This may sound illogical.
+However, building up a history with the medical scheme is important.
+It will be of immense benefit to the member when it becomes necessary to claim.

 Edwards reiterated that it is vital for young people to choose a medical aid plan that will make provision for their current needs.
-Such plans can always be upgraded at a later stage.
-He continued to advise younger people to choose a package that will cover occasional visits to a GP and a wide range of preventive care procedures.
+You can always upgrade such plans at a later stage.
+He advised younger people to choose a package to cover occasional visits to a GP and various preventive care procedures.
 The younger a member of a medical scheme is the more likely it is that serious conditions will be diagnosed in time.
 This will save members money in the long term.

-Another thing that should be considered by young people is a plan that makes provision for a wide variety of diagnostic tests, such as those for diabetes, heart disease and various cancers.
+Also young people should consider that a plan makes provision for a wide variety of diagnostic tests.
+These include diabetes, heart disease and various cancers.
 Vaccinations are also important.

 Edwards also issued a stern warning: young people that consider themselves healthy and active make a very big mistake if they think that they are saving money by foregoing membership of medical schemes.
 Anything can happen and once catastrophe strikes it can easily be too late to join a medical aid plan.
 There are numerous examples of young people, as early as their teens or their early twenties that develop dread diseases or other chronic conditions.